kilcmn3/View-Accidents-on-School-Area/README.md

     2. Fetching from data.go.kr only return data by XML format.
 Alternately using npm-xml--js to solve this issue.
 This package allow xml-data to convert as json object.

+    3. without using expressJS, fetching is not working due to 'no-cors' origin.

 # Improvement
     1. Two fetch one from App.js and from MapContainer.
 Was it really necessary?
+    2. Instead fetching with XML, better to use JOSN if data is applicable.